Note: This webpage is for instructional purposes only and the scenario described below is fictional.

 According to Braskerud, 2002a, through sedimentation retention and denitrification constructed wetlands are able to remove nitrogen from the surface water.
 However, several studies indicate that that these processes are less efficient at colder temperatures.

 In studies of Norway and Sweden, nitrogen removal rate was found to be between 3% and 15% (Braskerud, 2002a; Arheimer et al., 2004).
 Comparatively, research done by Beutel et al. in 2009 at constructed wetlands in the Yakima Basin found rates of 63% removal of nitrogen, and in the San Joaquin Valley Diaz et al., (2012) found removal rates ranging from 22% to an impressive 99%.
-While there is a noticeable positive relationship between temperature and nitrogen removal rates, other factors will affect the efficiency of nitrogen removal including wetland vegetation and design.
-Another factor in determining the possible benefit of constructed wetlands is inflow concentration of nitrogen as differing concentrations in runoff alters the efficiency of nitrate removal.
-In off-stream wetlands, the non-irrigated concentrations ranged from 18.45-59.35 mg/L, while the irrigated concentrations averaged 12.2-27.74 mg/L (Darwiche-Criado et al., 2017).
-Similarly, for in-stream wetlands, non-irrigated concentrations were 10.1-38.32 mg/L and irrigated concentrations of 13.91-49.38 mg/L. These findings indicate that wetlands provide diminishing returns with higher input concentrations of nitrogen.
+While there is a noticeable positive relationship between temperature and nitrogen removal rates, other factors will affect the efficiency of nitrogen removal including wetland vegetation, design, and inflow concentration of nitrogen as differing concentrations in runoff alters the efficiency of nitrate removal.

 Braskerud, 2002b found that constructed wetlands in Norway were able to remove 44% of phosphorus in agricultural runoff, and interestingly rate of removal increased with flow rate.
 This indicates that phosphorus removal rates are efficient even in high flow or high water conditions.
-These results confirmed findings from Uusi-Kamppa et al. 2000 who found that in Norway, Sweden, Finland, and Denmark field total phosphorus losses ranged from 0.0002 - 1.89 kg/ha; of which constructed wetlands were able to successfully absorb up to 41%.
+These results confirmed findings from Uusi-Kamppa et al. 2000 who found that in Norway, Sweden, Finland, and Denmark constructed wetlands were able to successfully absorb up to 41% of phosphorus runoff.

 Constructed wetlands are also able to remove less common pollutants such as heavy metals, hydrocarbons, bacteria, and small amounts of pesticides and herbicides which enter surface water through erosion, runoff, spray drift, leaching, and atmospheric deposition (Brix, 1995; Vymazal & Brezinova, 2015).